mindspore-ai/models/official/nlp/bert/README.md

 For distributed training on Ascend, an hccl configuration file with JSON format needs to be created in advance.

-For distributed training on single machine, [here](https://gitee.com/mindspore/mindspore/tree/master/config/hccl_single_machine_multi_rank.json) is an example hccl.json.

-For distributed training among multiple machines, training command should be executed on each machine in a small time interval.
-Thus, an hccl.json is needed on each machine. [here](https://gitee.com/mindspore/mindspore/tree/master/config/hccl_multi_machine_multi_rank.json) is an example of hccl.json for multi-machine case.

 Please follow the instructions in the link below to create an hccl.json file in need:
 [https://gitee.com/mindspore/models/tree/master/utils/hccl_tools](https://gitee.com/mindspore/models/tree/master/utils/hccl_tools).

+For distributed training among multiple machines, training command should be executed on each machine in a small time interval.
+Thus, an hccl.json is needed on each machine. [merge_hccl](https://gitee.com/mindspore/models/tree/master/utils/hccl_tools#merge_hccl) is a tool to create hccl.json for multi-machine case.

 For dataset, if you want to set the format and parameters, a schema configuration file with JSON format needs to be created, please refer to [tfrecord](https://www.mindspore.cn/docs/programming_guide/en/master/dataset_loading.html#tfrecord) format.